When Backdoors Meet Partial Observability: Attacking Real-World Reinforcement Learning: Method

 \subsection{Physical Floor Patch Trigger}

 We implement the backdoor trigger as a small printable patch placed on the floor in the robot workspace.
-At time step $t$, the observation is $o_t=(x_t,s_t)$, where $x_t\in\mathbb{R}^{H\times W\times C}$ is an RGB image and $s_t$ denotes auxiliary sensor readings.
-A binary mask $M\in\{0,1\}^{H\times W}$ specifies the patch region.
-Given a patch pattern $p_t$, the triggered observation is
+At time step $t$, the observation is $o_t=(x_t,s_t)$, where $x_t\in\mathbb{R}^{H\times W\times C}$ is an RGB image and $s_t$ denotes auxiliary sensor states.

+A binary mask $M\in\{0,1\}^{H\times W}$ specifies the trigger region.
+Given a patch pattern $p_t$, the triggered visual observation is

-The triggered policy input becomes $\tilde{o}_t=(\tilde{x}_t,s_t)$.
+The triggered policy input becomes

-The trigger alters only a small visual region while leaving the scene unchanged.
+The trigger modifies only a small visual region while preserving the rest of the scene.
 The patch is physically printable and can be directly deployed in real environments.